 The UCLA School of Law and Drexel University Thomas R. Kline School of Law co-host the Trial by Combat, the 1-on-1 collegiate mock trial national championship.
 This tournament aims to celebrate the best individual college competitors in the country—and identify the very best.

 Moving forward, the tournament will rotate from coast to coast.
-The second annual Trial by Combat will be June 21-23, 2019 in Philadelphia, at the Kline Institute for Advocacy.
+The second annual Trial by Combat was held June 21-23, 2019 in Philadelphia, at the Kline Institute for Advocacy.
 The 2020 event will be here at UCLA.
 We are proud to partner with Drexel, home to one of the most successful trial advocacy law school programs in the nation.

 All college competitors are welcome to apply, including those graduating in 2019.
 If you are eligible for AMTA competition, you are eligible for Trial by Combat.
 There is no registration fee.

 Email tournament director Justin Bernstein with questions.

 - Competitors receive the case on the morning of the first day of the tournament and have approximately 24 hours to prepare.

 - Each trial has two attorneys (P attorney v.
 D attorney) and two witnesses (P witness v.
 D witness).

 - During the four preliminary trials, each competitor performs each of those four roles exactly once, though significantly greater weight is placed on attorney performance.
 The top four students compete as attorneys in the Semifinals, and the winners compete as attorneys in the Championship Trial.

 - The field is limited to 16 competitors nationwide.